Tehpaartos/Classic-WOW/BWLTankTips.md

 * 200 FR is advised (inc LBRS buff & Pally Aura)
 This is enough FR to help with the breath WITHOUT giving up too much MIT & TPS
 #### Tank Swaps
-Due to how the boss is scripted, AFTER the tank get Burning Adrenaline, the next Flame Breath will kill the Main tank.
+Due to how the boss is scripted, AFTER the tank get Burning Adrenaline, the next Flame Breath will kill the boss tank.
-Off-tanks will need to run to the MAIN TANKS position at the end of that next Flame Breath cast
+The next Off-tank will need to move to the MAIN TANKS position at the end of that next Flame Breath cast to avoid the raid geting tail  whipped.

 ## Broodlord Lashlayer
+* Knock Away - Inflicts normal damage plus 30 to an enemy and knocks it back.
+* Mortal Strike - Inflicts 500% weapon damage and leaves the target wounded, reducing the effectiveness of any healing by 50% for 5 sec.
+* Cleave - Inflicts weapon damage plus 10 to an enemy and its nearest allies, affecting up to 3 targets.
 * Blast Wave - Unleashes a wave of flame, inflicting Fire damage to nearby enemies and reducing their movement speed for 8 sec.
 Ranged / Melee need to have backs to wall or not get knocked into mobs
 ### The Fight
 * Flask should still be ticking from Vaelastrasz
 #### Main Tank
 * Tank with back to a wall
+* Clench ur butthole when you get Mortal Strike
 #### Off-tank
+* Eat Cleave's for more rage
-Must be actively building threat and preparing to take aggro once the Main Tank is hit with Knock Away.
+* Must be actively building threat and preparing to take aggro once the Main Tank is hit with Knock Away.
-3rd tank pickup any adds we pull from the suppression room
+* 3rd tank pickup any adds we pull from the suppression room

 ## Firemaw
 Flame Buffet - a strong DOT that increases Fire damage taken by 20 seconds